-Hong Kong Jewish Film Festival returns for its
+Hong Kong Jewish Film Festival returned for its

 18th Annual Celebration of World Class Jewish Film

-28 world class films will be screened, many Asian premieres, centered around the theme ‘Celebrate‘
+28 world class films were screened, many were Asian premieres

 HKJFF is excited to announce its 18th annual film festival at the Asia Society Hong Centre.
 Many of the selected dramas, documentaries and comedies are making their Asian debut at the festival, and include films by acclaimed directors and well as works by up and coming filmmakers.
 “This year’s theme is ‘Celebrate’, as the Festival is celebrating 18 years of presenting quality Jewish film to our Hong Kong audiences,” said Debby Amias, Festival Chair.
 “Each letter in the Hebrew alphabet has a numerical value and 18 equates to the word ‘Life’: we are celebrating the life and history of this Festival, and also the great and ongoing achievements in Jewish film across the globe”.